mikemadden42/made/README.md

 * The successor to macOS High Sierra, macOS Mojave was announced at the WWDC 2018, on June 4, 2018, and was released to the public on September 24, 2018.
 It brings several iOS apps to the desktop, including Apple News, Voice Memos, and Home; includes a much more comprehensive "Dark Mode", and is the final version of macOS to support 32-bit apps.

+* macOS Catalina is the successor to macOS Mojave.
+It was announced at WWDC 2019 on June 3, 2019, and was released to the public on October 7, 2019.
+Catalina is the first version of macOS to support only 64-bit applications and the first to include Activation Lock. iTunes is replaced by separate Books, Music, Podcasts, and TV apps, in line with iOS.
+Zsh is the default login shell and interactive shell in macOS Catalina, replacing Bash, the default shell since Mac OS X Panther in 2003.
+Catalyst is a new software-development tool that allows developers to write apps that can run on both macOS and iPadOS.

 ----

 With El Capitan, Apple brings never-before-seen features to OS X—like a split-screen